- Gemini Office

 About Gemini South

 The Gemini South telescope is located on the mountain of Cerro Pachon, in the Chilean Andes.
-The observatory is headquartered in the nearby city of La Serena.
+It is equipped with the world's only multi-conjugate adaptive optics laser guide star system (GeMS), as well as a state-of-the-art exoplanet finder (GPI).
+The observatory has its headquarters in the nearby city of La Serena.
 The observatory will arrange accomodation for the students, usually within the observatory compound.
 When accomodation within the compound is unavailable, Gemini South will secure suitable private accommodation nearby.
 In either case rent will be the student's responsibility, but typically costs less than US$500 per month.